Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 - Practice phrases such as “I don’t know what you’re going through, but I’ll always be willing to listen and support you in any way I can.”

-- Avoid any situation in which a student might be asked to place their trauma on display for the learning benefit of others. #BlackInTheIvory is one example of where you can access many public narratives about the experience of being Black in the academy.
+- Avoid any situation in which a student might be asked to place their trauma on display for the learning benefit of others.

-- Resource: Communicating with Students about Racial Violence
+- Communicating with Students about Racial Violence

 Acknowledge & Interrupt Words and Acts of Aggression